OzLocke/learn_python-games_of_chance/README.md

 -------

 The Cho Han game takes a pot (the amount the player bets) as an integer and a call as either even or odd.
+The game then picks two random numbers and adds them together, to get a number if that is either odd or even.
+If the player correctly guesses whether the number would be odd or even, they win, adding the value of the pot to their wallet.
+Otherwise they lose, subtracting the value of the pot from their wallet.

 1. The two possible call values are asigned to a list called **outcomes** so that we can (using *list*.index) view the call as